Skip to content

 Nodelist and HTMLCollection

-The HTMLCollection represents a generic collection of elements in document order suggesting methods and properties to select from the list.
-The HTMLCollection in the HTML DOM is live, meaning when the document is changed it will be automatically updated.
+The HTMLCollection represents a generic collection of elements in document order, suggesting methods and properties to select from the list.
+The HTMLCollection in the HTML DOM is live, meaning it will be automatically updated when the document changes.
 NodeList objects are collections of nodes returned by properties such as Node.
 There are two types of NodeList: live and static.
-It is static when any change in the DOM does not affect the content of the collection.
-And live when the changes in the DOM automatically update the collection.
+A static NodeList remains unchanged when the DOM is modified, while a live NodeList updates automatically when the DOM changes.
 You can loop over the items in a NodeList using a for loop.
 Using for...in or for each...in is not recommended.